There are five homely villas at Anna of Zanzibar.

 Anna of Zanzibar: Our full report

 The rooms are beautifully decorated to a high standard with homely touches such as large, comfortable, sturdy wooden beds, deep armchairs, tasteful patterned wallpaper and printed bedspreads, and colorful fresh flowers.
-Minibars, hairdryers and toiletries are provided and fast and free WiFi is available in the rooms.
+Minibars, hairdryers, tea and coffee making facilities and toiletries are provided and fast free WiFi is available in the rooms.
 The bathroom is well finished and clean with twin sinks and a shower (but no bath).

 Guests may choose to eat in a number of locations, including in their own villas.
 A particularly popular spot is on the beach, but candlelit dinners by the pool, lit up at night, can be just as romantic.
 By day, the swimming pool is a focus for afternoon swims, and it’s surrounded by pretty pairs of sunbeds with sail-like shades.
 The deep end of the pool is very deep though, so be sure to keep an eye on any less-confident swimmers.

 The beach here is particularly attractive – soft white sand, few other people, and little hassle.
-It’s also a favourite hangout of the lodge’s two very docile dogs, who enjoy a snooze on the sand.
 A small curio shop here sells clothes, local handicrafts and spices.

-There’s a tiny treatment room offering a few massages; try the Lala Salama, a fully body massage in which the masseuse uses only her thumbs, for US$40 per hour.
-There are plans to upgrade to a spa with two treatment rooms and an outside bathtub, which will be built behind the main house.
+There’s a new spa offering a few massages; try the Lala Salama, a full body massage in which the masseuse uses only her thumbs, for US$40 per hour.
+The newly built (2013) spa has two treatment rooms and an inside bathtub – this is situated behind the main house.

 The staff can help to arrange any excursions and activities on the island, including diving, which is arranged through a local dive centre.